What is a Politically Exposed Person (PEP)?

 Supervisory Expectations Across UAE Jurisdictions

 The legal requirements for PEP and High-Risk Customer Management are set out under the UAE AML Law, Federal Decree Law No. 10 of 2025 and Cabinet Resolution No. 134 of 2025.
-These obligations apply to all Financial Institutions and Designated Non-Financial Businesses and Professions operating in the UAE.
+These obligations form an integral part of AML compliance and apply to all Financial Institutions and Designated Non-Financial Businesses and Professions operating in the UAE.
 Firms must demonstrate that their PEP and High-Risk Customer Management framework is active, documented and proportionate to risk.

 In relation to Politically Exposed Persons, the law requires firms to: